mike-ward/lsv/README.md

 ## Why?

-It started with writing a `ls` implemention for the V Language CoreUtils project.
+It started with writing a `ls` implementation for the V Language CoreUtils project.
 Coreutils is a reimplementation of the POSIX and GNU utility programs written in the V Language.
-Everything was going fine until I started having too much fun and down the, "Rabbit Hole" I went.
+Everything was going fine until I started having too much fun and down the "rabbit hole" I went.

 What's this V language?
 You can read about it [here](https://vlang.io/), but the short version is it is a simple, fast, safe, compiled language for developing maintainable software.
 I mentioned `lsv` is not written in Rust.
 I'm not trashing Rust.
 Rust is obviously a robust and popular language.
 However, it's a steep climb to get up to speed and requires a fair bit of cognitive load to use it well.

 V is the opposite.
-It has many of the same safty features of Rust, but without the cognitive over head.
-It's simple, straightfoward syntax makes it a breeze to write.
+It has many of the same safety features of Rust, but without the cognitive overhead.
+Its simple, straightforward syntax makes it a breeze to write.
 Builds happen in milliseconds, not minutes and hours.
 You don't need any special build tools like Gradle.

-Finally, take a look at the `lsv` code base.
-The entire code base is **2K lines** 🧐.
-Furthermore, the implemention is straightforward.
+Finally, take a look at the `lsv` codebase.
+The entire codebase is **2K lines** 🧐.
+Furthermore, the implementation is straightforward.
 No threading, coroutines or fancy memory management.
 Even if you don't know V, I'm betting you will understand the code.

 ## Helping Out